LS-Instruments/WebSocket-Actor/README.md

 -   Drop

-For each caller Actor a concrete subclass of the message should be created by overriding the methods:
+For each subscriber Actor a concrete subclass of the message should be created by overriding the methods:

--   OnConnect
+-   "On Connect.vi"

--   OnDisconnect
+-   "On Disconnect.vi"

--   OnMessage
+-   "On Message.vi"

--   OnDrop
+-   "On Drop.vi"

 The subscriber actor can program the required action for the corresponding event.